Best Guitar Theory Books for Every Guitarist (Updated 2024)

 The best way to learn guitar music theory is through guitar books that have been written by authorities on the subject.
 The internet is an alternative source but the proliferation of unqualified “gurus” may only cause more harm than good.

 Known experts in this field have spent years of research and actual application that they’ve consolidated and made into guides, handbooks, and best guitar theory books for beginners and advanced guitarists.
-These are invaluable resources that have helped so many beginners and even professional guitarists for years.

 A systematic and comprehensive music concept guide made by true experts can never be surpassed by internet “gurus” who at best can only give piecemeal information.
 Worse, they can harm the style of guitar playing by providing false concepts and information.